 Since it started in 2018, the programme has provided young disabled people with an invaluable route into employment.
 It has been commended by the Scottish Government Minister for Business, Fair Work and Skills, Jamie Hepburn MSP and the Minister for Trade, Investment and Innovation, Ivan McKee MSP.
-It has also been recognised in awards including:

 - Winner of the Spotlight Award at the Scottish Knowledge Exchange Awards 2020

 - Winner of the Widening Participation/Outreach Initiative of the Year at the Times Higher Education Awards 2019

 - Supported University of Strathclyde to become University of the Year at the Times Higher Education Awards 2019

 - Winner of the Youth Employment Award at The Herald Diversity Awards 2018